piegope/doc/docs/content/en/pam/server/pam-vaults.md

   status:
   keywords:
 ---
-PAM vaults are one of the key features of {{ variables.DVLS.en }} privileged access management module.
+PAM {{ en.VLT }}s are one of the key features of {{ variables.DVLS.en }} privileged access management module.
 They are secure vaults that allow admins to manage their different privileged accounts.

 The [security options of the folder](/pam/server/accounts/) thus created can be further customized if need be.
 The [approvers can also be customized directly on the folder](/pam/server/accounts/), which gives a list of its administrators.